Doha: Roads

-Several expressway projects were delivered by ASHGHAL or the Public Works Authority, including Industrial Area Road, Doha Expressway, Dukhan Highway Central, North Road, Al Sheehaniya Leatooriya Lijmiliya Road, F-Ring Road, and Salwa Road Phase 2.
-Works include road widening, underpasses, interchanges, stormwater drainage systems, effluent networks, systems networks, and lighting to improve road travel use and improved safety for all road users.
+The main highways in Doha include Dukhan Highway connecting to Dukhan;

+the 95.2 km Al Shamal Road connecting the Doha Metropolitan Area to the northern region of Al Shamal; the 33 km Al Khor Coastal Road connecting to Al Khor, the 95 km Salwa Road connecting to the Saudi Arabian border; the 195 km Al Majd Road which is the longest highway in Qatar; the 5.5 km Lusail Expressway connecting to Lusail; the 8.7 km F-Ring Road linking Rawdat Al Khail Street to Al Matar Street; the 22 km G-Ring Road connecting Hamad International Airport to the south of the Industrial Area; and the Industrial Area Road, a 12.5-kilometer dual carriageway positioned south of the Doha Industrial Area.

-The latest project, expected to be delivered in 2024 is the Sharq Crossing:
+One of the latest projects, expected to be delivered in 2024 is the Sharq Crossing in Doha Bay.
+At a cost of approximately $12 billion, the crossing is expected to connect Hamad International Airport with both Katara Cultural Village and West Bay.

-"The estimated $12bn Sharq Crossing undertaking will involve three extensions interconnected by subsea tunnels.
-As per the original design, the intersection will incorporate three scaffolds spreading over between 600 meters and 1,310 meters, connecting Doha’s Hamad International Airport with the city’s social locale of Katara Cultural Village in the north and the focal business territory of West Bay."

 Rail

-A third of the Doha Metro is currently fully operational.
-It consists of four lines: the Red Line, the Gold Line, the Blue Line, and the Green Line.
+Three of the Doha Metro's four lines are currently fully operational.
+The system consists of the Red Line, the Gold Line, the Green Line, and the incomplete Blue Line.
 The Blue Line is expected to be completed in the second phase in 2025.
 Msheireb Station is the transfer station for all of the metro lines.

-The Red Line (also known as Coast Line) will extend through Doha, running from Al Khor to Al Wakrah and Hamad Airport via the Red Line North and Red Line South.
+The Red Line (also known as Coast Line) extends through Doha, running from Al Khor to Al Wakrah and Hamad Airport via the Red Line North and Red Line South.
 Doha Metro's Green Line, or Education Line, connects Doha to Education City and Al Riffa.
 Starting in Old Airport, the Gold Line (also known as Historic Line) will end in Al Rayyan and cover a distance of 30.6 km.
 Lastly, the Blue Line, or City Line, will only cover the inner city of Doha, and is planned to be semi-circular with a length of 17.5 km.

 Air

 Doha is served by Hamad International Airport which is Qatar's principal international gateway.
 The airport opened in 2014, replacing Doha International Airport.

 The airport is named after the previous Emir of Qatar, Hamad bin Khalifa Al Thani.
 Hamad International Airport became the first Middle Eastern airport to be awarded the Skytrax's World Best Airport for 2021 in the 2021 World Airport Awards, ending the 7-year dominance of Singapore's Changi Airport.
-Qatar’s Hamad International Airport has been named the World’s Best Airport for the second year running.
+Qatar's Hamad International Airport has been named the World's Best Airport for the second year running.
 The announcement took place at the Skytrax 2022 World Airport Awards, held at Passenger Terminal EXPO in Paris, France.

+Taxi

+There are a variety of taxi operators in the Doha area.
+A plurality of taxis across the city and Hamad International Airport are marked by a distinctive turquoise colour; these taxis are owned and operated by Mowasalat, a government-owned enterprise, under the brand name Karwa.
+Ride-hailing applications like Uber, Ryde, Badrgo, and Aabir are also readily available across the city.